This print captures an essential map of Southeast Asia.

-In most cases it takes between 2 and 3 weeks for your print to arrive, however, please kindly understand that shipping durations may vary depending on your location and other circumstances.
+In most cases it takes around 2 to 4 weeks for your print to arrive, however, please kindly understand that shipping durations may vary depending on your location and other circumstances.
 Express shipping is not available.

 Also, please note that international shipping to your country may carry import taxes that have to be paid by the buyer.

-copyright by eck&art design studio, all rights reserved
+copyright by E+A Design Group Ltd., all rights reserved

 The text at the bottom reads: "Southeast Asia or Southeastern Asia is a subregion of Asia, consisting of the countries that are geographically south of China, east of India, west of New Guinea and north of Australia.
 The region lies near the intersection of geological plates, with heavy seismic and volcanic activity.
 Southeast Asia consists of two geographic regions: Mainland Southeast Asia, also known as Indochina, comprising Cambodia, Laos, Myanmar (Burma), Thailand, and Vietnam; Maritime Southeast Asia, comprising Brunei, Malaysia, East Timor, Indonesia, Philippines, and Singapore.
 The major religions are Islam, and Buddhism, followed by Christianity.
 However, a wide variety of religions are found throughout the region, including Hinduism and many animist-influenced practices.